A delicious and crunchy salty-sweet coconut almond granola recipe that's so quick and easy. It's the perfect topper for fruit, yogurt, or ice cream!

 If you've never made homemade granola before, you are in for a real treat with this recipe.
-It's healthy because, although it does contain maple syrup, brown sugar, and oil, it's a fairly small amount compared to most granola recipes.
+Prep time is just 5 minutes, and then you throw it in the oven until it's toasted, crunchy, and hard to put down.

 The oats, almonds, and coconut hold the spotlight here so you don't have to skimp when you dish up a bowl.
-And you will be amazed at how quick and easy it is to make!
+It's a versatile coconut almond granola recipe that uses simple ingredients, but you can also add your favorite nuts, spices, or dried fruit.

-Serve it with fruit, yogurt, ice cream, or mixed into your overnight oats!
+Serve it with fruit, yogurt, ice cream, or use it as a crunchy topping to mango overnight oats or creamy flax pudding!

 Jump to:

-- Salty-sweet and crunchy snack with deep flavor from brown sugar and maple syrup.
+- Toasted, salty-sweet, and crunchy snack or breakfast option with rich flavor from brown sugar and maple syrup.

-- Healthy and nutritious: Most store-bought granola is loaded with sugar and oil.
-We scale it back, making a much healthier homemade granola (naturally vegan/dairy-free and gluten-free) with ALL of the flavor.
+- Healthy: Most store-bought granola is loaded with sugar and oil.
+We scale it back, making a much healthier homemade granola that's naturally vegan/dairy-free, gluten-free, with healthy fats, protein, vitamins, minerals, and with ALL of the flavor.

 - Unsalted almonds - Make sure you use unsalted almonds.
 If you only have salted almonds on hand, they will work, but hold off on adding any salt until the very end.